-HOW CONICON HELPED:
+HOW CONICON SUPPORTED THIS PROJECT:

 The project scope was to design and implement a tailored made manufacturing efficiency plan in order to improve productivity, quality, machinery reliability and reduction of waste through the application of lean manufacturing tools as well as state of the art yet simple applications of Total Preventive Maintenance (TPM), Overall Equipment Efficiency (OEE), the 7 Production Wastes, 5S methodologies and tools.

 Initially, we established a benchmark though visits, observations, interviews and work measurement in order to assess the current status.